-Otha Thornton, president-elect of National PTA, is a senior operations analyst with General Dynamics in Fort Stewart, Georgia.
+Otha Thornton, president of National PTA, is a senior operations analyst with General Dynamics in Fort Stewart, Georgia.
 He is a retired United States Army Lieutenant Colonel and his last two assignments were with the White House Communications Agency and United States Forces-Iraq in Baghdad.
 Thornton earned the Bronze Star Medal for exceptional performance in combat operations during Operation Iraqi Freedom 2009-2010.

 Previously, Thornton served on National PTA's Board of Directors, Legislative Committee, Membership Committee, and Executive Search Committee.
 During his time with Georgia PTA, Otha served on the Board of Directors as legislative chair and as an Advisory Group member for Georgia's Partnership for Excellence in Education.